spencerdodd/kernelpop/README.md

 This is a modifier for `exploit` mode.
 It dumps the source-files for the given exploit to their respective files in `PLAYGROUND_PATH` (default `/tmp`).
 This is useful for modifying exploit source on a box or working with exploits that require manual interaction or hard-coding of values.
+It is especially useful when running from a binary, because you won't have access to the project source code (i.e. exploit source).

 ### uname mode (passive)